NBC 2 - Charleston, South Carolina

 In 1983 Media General purchased WCBD from the State Record Company.
 In the years that followed, WCBD moved from last place in the market, to a contender for first place.
 The station went from producing one hour of local news, to producing three and one half hours of news weekdays.
 WCBD became an NBC affiliate in 1996.

 WCBD's call letters stand for: C=Charleston, B=Berkeley, D=Dorchester for the three main counties it serves.

 The news operation uses the latest technology to gather information from throughout the Lowcountry and the region.
-The main studio is located in a new digital facility with office, technical and studio space in Mount Pleasant (just at the foot of the new Arthur Ravenel Jr. Bridge).
+The main studio is located in a totally digital facility with office, technical and studio space in Mount Pleasant (just at the foot of the Arthur T. Ravenel Jr. Bridge).
 In addition to our main facility, News 2 also operates a news bureau located in Columbia.
-Our main tower facility in located in Awendaw which services viewers in Berkeley, Charleston, Clarendon, Colleton, Dorchester, Georgetown, and Williamsburg counties.
+Our main tower facility is located in Awendaw which services viewers in Berkeley, Charleston, Clarendon, Colleton, Dorchester, Georgetown, and Williamsburg counties.